The Origin Of Turks

 History of Turks and Turkey http://www.mfa.gov.tr/grupc/ca/cab/default.htm

-The above was the official reference from a site , published by the Turkish government.
+The above link to a site, was the official reference from a site , published by the Turkish government.
 This page has been removed.
 See bellow a copy of the missing page.

 The Republic of Turkey, founded in 1923, has its roots in two historical sources deep in the depths of the past.
 One of these resources inherited by modern Turkey is the successful and shining history of the Turks over a time frame of more than 4,000 years.
 The other is the fact that Turks have been settled in Anatolia since the 11th century.